inr-kit/McCad-Salome-Binaries/README.md

 **************************************************************************************
 ********Something to know before going on********

 This document describes the procedure of installing McCad binaries.
-For compiling McCad, please find descriptions on Github repository "McCad-Salome-Source".
-For Using McCad, Please find documents on Github repository "McCad-Salome-Docs".
+For compiling McCad, please find descriptions on Github repository [McCad-Salome-Source](https://github.com/inr-kit/McCad-Salome-Source).
+For Using McCad, Please find documents on Github repository [McCad-Salome-Docs](https://github.com/inr-kit/McCad-Salome-Docs).

 This release is tested under Salome_7.4.0.
 Using other Salome version is not guarantee to work, and might cause error during this process.